aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_firebase_stuido.md

 ![Screenshot showing output of "go version" which indicates go version is now 1.23](/assets/images/firebase_studio_pocketbase_4.jpg)

 Your environment will have been setup to run your app via [Air](https://github.com/air-verse/air).
-You will need to customize air in order to run PocketBase.
+You will need to customize Air in order to run PocketBase.

 Create an air.toml file by running this command in a terminal window: